What’s that one thing that curbs people from travelling? The near-universal answer…

 Travelling is not travelling.
 I’ve myself done so many budget trips in my life that money never felt like something that can stop me from travelling.
 What’s better is, in the age of social media and the internet, one can even get paid to travel.

 But before we get there, let’s discuss the matter at hand — how to actually deal with the dilemma of having insufficient money and still travel.

 Want To Can Travel

 Before I left for my first trip, after quitting my job to travel, I had some savings.
 But the amount of money was definitely not enough to sustain my long-term travel fantasy and my travel goals.
-Moreover, I think it was the fact that I quit my job, and I knew there’s no way going back, I put extra effort into planning things ahead, and travel as much as possible on as little budget as possible.
+Moreover, I think it was the fact that I quit my job, and I knew there’s no way going back, I put extra effort into planning things ahead, and travel as much as possible on a limited budget.

 Since my budget was definitely not enough to travel Europe or any other place far off from my home country, India, I started by travelling India, Nepal and Bhutan.
 And this was for two reasons.
 One, I was looking for more cultural and local experiences and these were three perfect countries to start with, and two, I didn’t want to spend money in flying – something that always consumes a lot of money and eats up most of the travel budget.

 I gave proper consideration to where all I wanted to go, keeping my budget in mind, and because I wanted to keep travelling for all my life, it became even crucial that I save every little buck possible.